MEET THE STAFF

 Sharon Pian Chan, Associate Opinions Editor / Digital

 Sharon is the associate opinions editor / digital, who manages our op-eds and digital content.
 She also is a member of the editorial board.
 Chan was previously a senior producer for The Seattle Times home page and mobile platforms.
 She spent 12 years as a Times reporter, covering beats that included Microsoft, Seattle City Hall, King County and the University of Washington.
 Chan is a graduate of Pomona College and she grew up in Orange, Calif.
-She now lives in Capitol Hill with her husband, Seattle Times sports reporter Danny O’Neil.
+She now lives in Capitol Hill with her husband Danny O’Neil.

 Lance W. Dickie, Editorial Writer

 Lance writes on natural resources, energy, social issues, national politics and international affairs.
 He joined The Times from The Statesman Journal in Salem, Ore., where he had been a reporter, editorial writer and editorial page editor.
 He is married, and has two daughters.

 Jonathan Martin, Editorial Writer